 Why make it at home?

 For one, store-bought bubble tea may contain many harmful ingredients, such as hydrogenated palm oil and dangerous chemical sweeteners.
-Even traces of chemicals like polychlorinated biphenyls, or PCBs, have been found in some store-bought boba tea.
+According to experts from Healthline, even traces of chemicals like polychlorinated biphenyls, or PCBs, have been found in some store-bought boba tea.

 In addition, homemade tapioca pearl drinks can be more versatile in flavour and type than those bought from shops.